containers/podman/troubleshooting.md

 ### 11) Changing the location of the Graphroot leads to permission denied

-When I change the graphroot storage location in storage.conf, the next time I run podman I get an error like:
+When I change the graphroot storage location in storage.conf, the next time I run Podman I get an error like:

 ```
 # podman run -p 5000:5000 -it centos bash